JetBrains/kotlin/libraries/tools/abi-validation/README.md

 apply plugin: 'binary-compatibility-validator'
 ```

-It is enough the plugin only to the root configuration file, all sub-projects will be configured automatically.
+It is enough to apply the plugin only to the root configuration file; all sub-projects will be configured automatically.

 ### Tasks